 In this article, we’ll cover everything that you need to know about running in the rain.
 We’ll go over what to wear (and what not to wear!), general tips for running in the rain, and some race day tips for bad weather.
 By the end, you won’t worry as much if you have to run in the rain because you’ll be prepared.

 What to Wear in the Rain

-Running is one of those events where it’s important to dress the part.
+Running is one of those activities where it’s important to dress the part.
 If you’re not wearing the proper stuff, you’ll either be too cold, too hot, or, in this case, too wet.
-Make sure that you have the following items in your running gear for those rainy days!
+Make sure that you have the following items in your running gear arsenal for those rainy days!

 Hat With a Brim

 I don’t know about you, but I really don’t like wearing hats.
 However, when one of my friends and I ran a 10k and it suddenly started downpouring, I was pretty envious of her hat with the brim.
 She could see just fine, but I kept pushing water away from my eyes because it was pouring in.

 Don’t be like me.
 Instead, have a hat with a brim for those overcast and rainy days.
 You don’t have to wear it any other time, but you’ll be glad to have it when it’s keeping rain out of your eyes.

 This is the most important component to make sure that your run in the rain is as comfortable as possible.
 Don’t skimp on your rain jacket.
 The joy you feel at saving a buck will evaporate quickly the first time you are out in the rain with a sub-par rain shell.

 If it’s heavy rain, throw on a GORE-TEX or waterproof jacket so that you aren’t completely drenched when you finish your run.
 If it’s light rain, a windbreaker or water-resistant jacket is fine, but remember that light rain can always very quickly turn into heavy rain.
 So be prepared.